whonor/NewsTorch/README.md

 ## To Do
 1. Add more datasets: Adressa, EB-NeRD
-2. Add more models: CAUM, MINER, MINS, TANR, MANNeR, CenNewsRec, UNBERT
+2. Add more models: MANNeR, UNBERT, LKPNR, ONCE, Prompt4NR
 3. Add more evaluation metrics using TorchMetrics.